-Environmental Impact Significance Before Mitigation Proposed Mitigation Measures Significance After Mitigation Impact 3.11-6: Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan.
+Environmental Impact Significance Before Mitigation Proposed Mitigation Measures Significance After Mitigation Impact 3.11-5: Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff.
+Potentially Significant Implement Mitigation Measure HYD-1.
+Less than Significant Impact 3.11-6: Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan.
 Potentially Significant Implement Mitigation Measures HYD-1 and HYD-2.
 Less than Significant Tribal Cultural Resources Impact 3.16-1: Cause a substantial adverse change in the significance of a tribal cultural resource.
 Potentially Significant TCR-1 If previously unidentified tribal cultural resources are identified during construction activities, construction work within 100 feet of the find shall be halted and directed away from the discovery until a Secretary of the Interior qualified archaeologist and tribal representative assesses the significance of the resource.
 The archaeologist, in consultation with Imperial County and any interested Tribes, shall make the necessary plans for treatment of the find(s) and for the evaluation and mitigation of impacts if the finds are determined to be a tribal cultural resource as defined in PRC Section 21074.
 Less than Significant